WrestleRock

-WrestleRock was a professional wrestling supercard event promoted by the American Wrestling Association (AWA).
-In June 2016 the event was added to the WWE Network.
+WrestleRock was a professional wrestling supercard event promoted by the American Wrestling Association (AWA) that took place on April 20, 1986 in the Hubert H. Humphrey Metrodome in Minneapolis, Minnesota in the United States.

+In June 2016, WrestleRock was added to the WWE Network.

 Background

 The event was held at the Hubert H. Humphrey Metrodome in Minneapolis, Minnesota on Sunday April 20, 1986.
 The card was heavily promoted for months during weekly television programming.
 Although not as ambitious as the WWF's WrestleMania 2, the show was a reasonable success, drawing more fans than both of Jim Crockett Promotions' Crockett Cup shows combined.

 WrestleRock would prove to be the final stadium show for the AWA.

 WrestleRock Rumble

 The promotions for the show included a music video shot in Las Vegas entitled the "WrestleRock Rumble" in a vein similar to "The Super Bowl Shuffle" from 1985.
 It featured different AWA talent "rapping" verses, including 60-year-old Verne Gagne reading his verse off a sheet.
 The video was parodied by the WWE online comedy show Are You Serious?, with co-host Road Dogg calling Nick Bockwinkel the best rapper of the bunch.
 It was then parodied as the "WrestleMania Rumble", featuring Brodus Clay, Yoshi Tatsu, Santino Marella and Puppet H doing rap verses to promote WrestleMania XXVIII.